tardate/LittleArduinoProjects/Kinetics/ElectroMechanicalClockMechanism/README.md

-# #xxx Electro-mechanical Clock Mechanism
+# #751 Electro-mechanical Clock Mechanism

 Examining a common crystal-disciplined quartz clock movement mechanism, figuring out how to tap a 1Hz timing signal.